argoproj-labs/argocd-image-updater/docs/index.md

   Image Updater is running in (or has access to).
 It is currently not possible to fetch those secrets from other clusters.

-## A short note about Git and write-back

-In its current incarnation, Argo CD Image Updater does not write back any of the changes to a Git repo.
-We are investigating ways to implement this much requested feature, but this will still take some time.
-We know how important this feature is for the community.

-However, as Argo CD Image Updater leverages the Argo CD API, consider that the changes that are made by Argo CD Image Updater only affect the Argo CD `Application` resource.
-More precisely, it will update the `Application` resource's `Spec` to modify application parameters.
-Whenever Argo CD renders the application's resources' manifests, it will take the parameters in the application's spec into the consideration and replace any container image references to the values stored in the `Application` spec.

-As long as your `Application` resource does not live in Git (i.e. you have created the application using the Web UI or via `argocd app create ...` using the CLI), there will be no benefit what so ever from writing to Git.